warren/perdicis-notes/content/Reflections on Burning Man 2024.md

 ![[PXL_20240901_050012797.MP.jpg]]

-The wooden man effigy in the center of Black Rock City burns on Saturday night after a fireworks show.
+The wooden man effigy in the center of Black Rock City burns on Saturday night after a fire flow + fireworks show.
 Many burners consider this their final day and depart the following morning.
 So, to many, the burning of the man represents the last hurrah of Burning Man -- and the atmosphere is buzzing as a result.

 Prior to man burn, everyone gets in position to watch it.
 There is method to this madness.
 Art cars park first, in tight concentric circles around the Man.
 Individuals park their bikes outside the art cars.
 The cars all blast music for ambience and give out gifts (my group was near a photobooth and jellybean car... and I ate a lot of candy) so everyone parties in their groups while the Fire Conclave fire dances around the man.